Dojo Etiquette – Aikido Dos and Don’ts

 You may view/print a PDF of these here.

-If you do happen to arrive late, sit quietly in seiza (kneeling position) on the edge of the mat until the instructor grants permission to join practice.
+If you do happen to arrive late, kindly sit quietly in seiza (kneeling position) on the edge of the mat until the instructor grants permission to join practice.
 Then, quietly warm yourself up in the corner until the instructor gives you permission to join the activities.

 2. When entering or leaving the dojo, it is proper to bow in the direction of O-Sensei’s picture, the kamiza, or the front of the dojo.
 You should also bow when entering or leaving the mat.
 This is a sign of respect for the dojo, the students, the teacher, and the art.
 Note that this is not a religious gesture, but a traditional Japanese way of respecting others.